awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 1\.10\.0
 New features:  <a name="what-new-v1100"></a>
 + A stream manager that processes data streams locally and exports them to the AWS Cloud automatically\.
 This feature requires Java 8 on the Greengrass core device\.
-For more information, see [Manage Data Streams on the AWS IoT Greengrass Core](stream-manager.md)\.
+For more information, see [Manage data streams on the AWS IoT Greengrass core](stream-manager.md)\.
 + A new Greengrass Docker application deployment connector that runs a Docker application on a core device\.
-For more information, see [Docker Application Deployment Connector](docker-app-connector.md)\.
+For more information, see [Docker application deployment connector](docker-app-connector.md)\.
 + A new IoT SiteWise connector that sends industrial device data from OPC\-UA servers to asset properties in AWS IoT SiteWise\.
-For more information, see [IoT SiteWise Connector](iot-sitewise-connector.md)\.
+For more information, see [IoT SiteWise connector](iot-sitewise-connector.md)\.
 + Lambda functions that run without containerization can access machine learning resources in the Greengrass group\.
-For more information, see [Access Machine Learning Resources from Lambda Functions](access-ml-resources.md)\.
+For more information, see [Access machine learning resources from Lambda functions](access-ml-resources.md)\.
 + Support for MQTT persistent sessions with AWS IoT\.
-For more information, see [MQTT Persistent Sessions with AWS IoT](gg-core.md#mqtt-persistent-sessions)\.
+For more information, see [MQTT persistent sessions with AWS IoT Core](gg-core.md#mqtt-persistent-sessions)\.
 + Local MQTT traffic can travel over a port other than the default port 8883\.
-For more information, see [Configure the MQTT Port for Local Messaging](gg-core.md#config-local-mqtt-port)\.
+For more information, see [Configure the MQTT port for local messaging](gg-core.md#config-local-mqtt-port)\.
 + New `queueFullPolicy` options in the [AWS IoT Greengrass Core SDK](lambda-functions.md#lambda-sdks-core) for reliable message publishing from Lambda functions\.
 + Support for running Node\.js 12\.x Lambda functions on the core\.<a name="bug-fix-v1100"></a>
 + <a name="bug-fix-v1100-ota"></a>Over\-the\-air \(OTA\) updates with hardware security integration can be configured with OpenSSL 1\.1\.